byjosh/tagged_bookmarks_export_tool/README.md

 For now just grateful that thanks to Python and wxPython & wxWidgets a cross platform GUI in a nice, native style seems not too much work.

 ## Licensing
 This relies on [wxPython](https://wxpython.org/) and GPLv2 is very compatible with [the wxPython license](https://wxpython.org/pages/license/) (which seems to be GPLv2 with an exception to allow binaries to be distributed on any terms.
 So licensing my source here under GPLv2 seemed the easy choice.
+The text of Apache License Version 2.0 is included as that was the license for some code samples used as basis for implementing export to Google Sheets (noted in appropriate files) - while project license is in the <code>LICENSE</code> file.

 ## Use
 From the help file
         <h2>Workflow</h2>
         <ol>
         <li><p>Find places.sqlite from your Firefox browser profile (see <a href="https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data">https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data</a>)</p></li>
         <li><p>Open it with this tool via File &gt; Open in menu</p></li>